Experienced kayakers and rafters can find plenty of excitement on the white water found along the Feather River in Plumas County.

 The rafting season runs approximately from January to April or May, depending on the flow.
 By early July, flows are low enough that inner tubes and air mattresses are the usual mode for short float trips on the upper stretches only.

-(Please check back as these release dates have a tendency to change, or call Dave Steindorf at American Whitewater (530) 343-1871, or go to the American Whitewater Website).
+Please check back as these release dates have a tendency to change.
+You can also call Dave Steindorf at American Whitewater (530) 343-1871, email him at firstname.lastname@example.org, or go to the American Whitewater Website.

 The Middle Fork of the Feather at its upper stretches is gentler, with easier access.
 From Clio to the Mohawk Bridge near Blairsden is a slow Class I and II, suitable for beginner canoeing.
 During the spring runoff, class II and III rafting and kayaking is recommended from Mohawk to Sloat, or from Sloat to the La Porte Road bridge, with take-out at the campground.

 Wild and Scenic Zone of the Middle Fork past the La Porte Road bridge is for

 teams of expert rafters and kayakers only.